-The 663(b) election need not apply to all distributions made within the first sixty-five days of the following year; some distributions may be designated for the election, while other distributions not so designated will not be affected by the election.
-Reg.
-1.663(b)-1(a), (2)(a).
+The §663(b) election need not apply to all distributions made within the first sixty-five days of the following year; some distributions may be designated for the election, while other distributions not so designated will not be affected by the election.
+Reg. §1.663(b)-1(a), (2)(a).

-Query: Can a §663(b) election be used to terminate a trust or estate?
+Query: Can a \( 663(b) \) election be used to terminate a trust or estate?
 In other words, may a fiduciary distribute all of the assets of a trust or an estate within the first 65 days of a tax year and then treat the trust or estate as having terminated in the previous year, such that the previous year is deemed to be the final year of the trust or estate?
-The answer is no. Section 663(b)(1) states that the distribution must be made within the first 65 days "of any taxable year," and if the effect is to terminate the trust or estate in the prior tax year, then the distribution will not have been made within a taxable year.
-In addition, Reg.
-(1.663(b)-1(a)(2)) limits the election to distributions of income, not principal; the deduction cannot exceed the greater of DNI or fiduciary accounting income.
-Naturally, when a trust or estate terminates, it distributes all of its assets, both income and principal, and the terminating principal distribution will not be deemed by §663(b) to have been distributed in the prior tax year.
-Also, a distribution made under the sixty-five day rule will carry out the income received in the prior year, but it will not carry out the income received in the subsequent year, and so a return might need to be filed for that subsequent year, which prevents the prior year from being the final year.
+The answer is no, for three reasons.
+First, \( 663(b)(1) \) states that the distribution must be made within the first 65 days "of any taxable year," and if the effect is to terminate the trust or estate in the prior tax year, then the distribution will not have been made within a taxable year.
+Second, Reg. §1.663(b)-1(a)(2) limits the election to distributions of income, not principal, although the statute is silent on this point.
+But according to the regulation, the deduction cannot exceed the greater of DNI or fiduciary accounting income.
+Naturally, when a trust or estate terminates, it distributes all of its assets, both income and principal, and the terminating principal distribution will not be deemed by \$663(b) to have been distributed in the prior tax year, and the trust or estate will be deemed to hold assets in the subsequent tax year.
+Third, a distribution made under the sixty-five day rule will carry out the income received in the prior year, but it will not carry out the income received in the subsequent year, and thus income will be present in the subsequent year, which prevents the prior year from being the final year.
+Reg. §1.641(b)-3(b); Reg. §1.641(b)-3(c)(1); §1.663(b)-1(a)(2).